CLIFFORD STONE

 Stone showed himself even more Socratic in his effort to answer his first vital question: What arithmetic ought be taught?
 Here he asked teachers, administrators, and citizens to investigate scientifically the worth of subject matter to be taught both in practical and cultural terms.
 As he put it: What Arithmetic is needed in order best to make a living? and What Arithmetic is needed in order to make the best living?
 For the latter, he asked What arithmetic help is needed by the developing child to best further the respective stages of his or her growth?
 Furthermore, to what extent is the discipline of the respective parts of arithmetic transferable to other subjects?

-Though only at Iowa State Teachers College for a few years, Stone ably launched the new model Training School on a rigorous scientific and philosophical path.
-He also promoted Eva May Luse to be his Assistant Director of the Training School and then Acting Director during his leave of absence for the war.
-She became full Director in 1920 and continued for 21 years the Training School’s leadership in math education and through its ties to Columbia University’s Teachers College, becoming a national and international leader until her retirement in 1941.
+Though only at Iowa State Teachers College for a few years, Cliff Stone ably launched the new model Training School on a rigorous scientific and philosophical path.
+He also promoted Eva May Luse to be his Assistant Director of the Training School in 1916.
+She became full Director in 1920 and continued for 21 years the Training School’s leadership in math education and its ties to Columbia University’s Teachers College, becoming a national and international leader in math education until her retirement in 1941.
+(Learn more about Eva May Luse in her Faculty Profile.)

 Receive the latest news and updates in your inbox